Friday Apr 2nd, 2021, 0615-1800

 Bonita Creek to Cottonwood Springs Corral, mm 282

-I love waking up to dry tent, even when camping near a stream.
+I love waking up to dry tent, especially when camping near a stream.
 And did I notice even one mosquito the night before?
 Not a one.
 Arizona hiking.
+Yes please!

 We talked to our fellow GET hikers a little more in the morning, since we doubted we’d get much of a chance again.
 As such, we were off just a bit later than usual.
-We started up a side canyon and were shortly in a fabulous box, way cooler than even the day before.
+We started up a side canyon and were shortly in a fabulous box, way cooler than the day before.
 Huge chunks of rock (chock stones) had come down to wedge between the tight walls.
 It was so cool but also nerve-wracking passing beneath them.

-The box ended all too quickly and then it was a long climb to a saddle, first on a jeep road then a narrow trail.
+The box ended all too quickly and then it was a long climb to a saddle, first on a jeep road, then a narrow trail.
 Many rocks, ranging from egg size to football size, were the feature of this trail, on both sides of the saddle.
-The climb was very steep in a few spots, where all the round and oblong rocks conspired against me.
+The climb was steep in a few spots, where all the round and oblong rocks conspired against me.
 I was also trying to beat the sun from peaking above the ridge so that I could remain in the shade for as long as possible.
 I could just feel that this was going to be an exceedingly hot day.
 Luckily we made it to the saddle mostly in the cool of the morning and for great views all the way back to the Pinaleños.